Gwyneth Paltrow's Goop Guide To Anal Sex (Really)

 1. People have been performing anal sex since BEFORE Netflix.
 Time flies!

 2. A lot of people like anal sex.
-Like 30-40% of people in America, according to a National Health Statistic Report from the CDC.
+Like 30-40% of people, according to a National Health Statistic Report from the CDC.

 3. The story stresses that sex partners should only do what makes them feel comfortable, and give themselves some time to warm up before the big night.